 The manner of withholding and the amount to be deducted and withheld under G.S.
-105-163.2 shall be determined in accordance with tables, rules_rules, and regulations promulgated by the Secretary.
-The withholding exemption allowed by such-these tables, rules_rules, and regulations shall, as nearly as possible, approximate the exemptions to which an employee would be entitled under G.S.
-105-149. the Code less the amount by which the exemptions would be increased under section 151(d)(3) of the Code."
+105-163.2 shall be determined in accordance with tables, rules and regulations promulgated by the Secretary.
+The withholding exemption allowed by such tables, rules and regulations shall, as nearly as possible, approximate the exemptions to which an employee would be entitled under G.S.
+105-149-the Code."

 Sec.
-45. G.S.
+48. G.S.
 105-163.5(b) reads as rewritten:

 "(b) Every employee shall, on or before January 1, 1960, or at the time of commencing employment, whichever is later, furnish his employer with a signed withholding exemption certificate informing the employer of the exemptions which the employee claims, which in no event shall exceed the amount of exemptions to which the employee is entitled under G.S.
-105-149; the Code; but, in the event that the employee fails to file the exemption eertificate required herein, certificate the employer, in computing amounts to be withheld from said-the employee's wages, shall allow the employee the exemption accorded a single person with no dependents."
+105-149; the Code; but, in the event that the employee fails to file the exemption certificate required herein, the employer, in computing amounts to be withheld from said employee's wages, shall allow the employee the exemption accorded a single person with no dependents."